bryant0918/Clean-Movies/README.md

 Download vosk model.

-Insert the path to your own video file to clean up.
+Insert the path to your own video file to clean up and optionally adjust the list of explicit words.